joshuaword2alt/FFmpeg/README.md

 * [sox](http://sox.sourceforge.net/) SoX can play and record audio files on most platforms.
 * [soxmirror](https://github.com/chirlu/sox) SoX can play and record audio files on most platforms same thing.
 * [audacity](https://www.audacityteam.org/) multi-track editor.
-* [ffdshow](http://ffdshow-tryout.sourceforge.net/)ffdshow tryouts is a DirectShow and Video for Windows codec with support for a wide range of audio and video formats, such as Xvid, DivX, and H.264.
-It includes a powerful filter set that can enhance the video quality - with filters for resizing, deinterlacing, and displaying subtitles - as well as audio quality through normalization, down-/upmixing, and resampling it uses ffmpeg and liblav together
+* [ffdshow](http://ffdshow-tryout.sourceforge.net/) ffdshow tryouts is a DirectShow and Video for Windows codec with support of ffmpeg and liblav
 ## Documentation

 The offline documentation is available in the **doc/** directory.